 I remember holding his arm so he wouldn’t fall as he walked around the hospital.
 He was very weak from not having walked for a long time, but he was determined to get his mobility back, which he did.
 He recovered but never moved back to Chicago.
 Initially, he stayed with Leo and Evelyn, then got his own apartment not far from them. **

 Adek had been bar mitzvahed, but he was not at all religious.
-Neither Leo nor Henry was bar mitzvahed, and their family did not celebrate Jewish holidays when they were children in Poland.
+Neither Leo nor Henry was bar mitzvahed.
+In Poland, the Hurwicz family did celebrate Passover every year (though according to Henry they always went to relatives) and there was a tradition that there had been 14 generations of rabbis in the family, but really Leo’s nuclear family was pretty much indifferent to anything religious.
 However, when he came to the United States, Leo decided (perhaps encouraged by Evelyn?) that he did not want to let Jewish traditions die out entirely, and he got a book titled “Your Neighbor Celebrates” to learn how to celebrate Passover and Hanukkah.
 When Adek was in Minneapolis, either visiting or after he moved there, he was naturally invited.
 However, having been raised with these ceremonies, he knew – particularly as regards Passover – that Leo was not doing it right!
 So he took over.
 His Hebrew was excellent, and he could rattle off prayers and texts at high speed.
 Both he and Leo were, of course, interested in the historical aspects of these traditions.

 Adek died on August 1, 1981, in Minneapolis, at the age of 91.